gianluca-venturini/factorio-tools/README.md

 - Adding feasibility mode rather than optimal solution only
 - Discretizing continuous flow into integer flow
 - Migrate to CP-SAT
+- Modeling underground belts with underground flow is more efficient than modeling entrance/exit in a single variable
     - Migrated undeground representation to lower dimensionality and more constraints
 - Used directly component variables in objective function (-16%)
     - before: 75s
     - after 63s